 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.01 August 2016 Back to results
+They are based on our understanding of legislation at the date of publication.01 August 2016 Back to results

 The standard lifetime allowance (SLA) reduced from £1.5m to £1.25m from 6 April 2014.
 To coincide with this reduction in the SLA, HM Revenue and Customs (HMRC) introduced two types of fund protection called fixed protection 2014 and individual protection 2014.
 This information looks at the individual protection 2014 (IP2014) option as it is still possible for someone to apply to HMRC for this up to 5 April 2017.